-If there is no downstream device installed:
+If a downstream device has not been installed:

 - 1 Verify that the HLU powers up.
-(The front panel display illuminates and reports four-character status messages.
-See Table 2 on page 6 for a list of messages.) - 2 Verify that the HLU attempts to communicate with downstream devices.
-Even if a downstream device is not present, the following events should occur: - a The front panel display reports four-character status messages. - b The HLU enters self-test mode (Status LED is yellow). - c The HLU again attempts communication with downstream devices, repeating events a through b until a downstream device is successfully detected.
+(The front-panel display illuminates and reports four-character status messages.
+See Table 2 on page 5 for a list of messages.) - 2 Verify that the HLU attempts to communicate with downstream devices.
+Even if a downstream device is not present, the following events should occur: - a The front-panel display reports four-character status messages. - b The HLU enters self-test mode (Status LED is yellow). - c The HLU again attempts communication with downstream devices, repeating events a through b until a downstream device is detected.